 Hyatt Regency Grand Cypress Shuttle Service

-Bus transportation is provided to the Magic Kingdom, Universal Studios and SeaWorld.
+Bus transportation is provided to Disney’s Ticket and Transportation Center, Universal Studios and Disney Springs.

-Similarly with the Magic Kingdom, the first shuttle leaves at 8:30 am.
-After going through security and the ticket lines, you would not be able to make ‘rope drop’.
-If this isn’t important to you, saving the $22 per day WDW parking charge means more money for eating at the parks!
+When I was there, the first shuttle left for Disney at 8:45am.
+After going through security and the ticket lines, you would not be able to make rope drop.
+If this isn’t important to you, saving the $25 per day WDW parking charge means more money for eating at the parks!

-As of fall 2018, the following are the shuttle times:
+As of June 2023, the following are the shuttle times: